Scattering theory of thermal and bipolar thermoelectric diodes: Bipolar diode by thermalization

 \section{Bipolar diode by thermalization}

-The thermalization-induced bipolar thermoelectric diode occurs around the condition when the scatterers 1 and 3 are antisymmetric with respect to the base electrochemical potetial, $\mu$.
+The thermalization-induced bipolar thermoelectric diode occurs around the condition when the resonances of scatterers 1 and 3 are antisymmetric with respect to the base electrochemical potential, $\mu$, and have a similar (but opposite) response to electrochemical and temperature differences with the probe terminal.
 That is the case represented in Fig.~\ref{fig:bipolarTh}.
 In order to understand this effect, it is important to first notice that the temperature difference is the only thermodynamic force.
-Hence, the flow of heat is well defined by the second law of therrmodynamics (and by everyone's intuition) and goes from the hot to the cold reservoir, i.e., it has opposite sign in the forward and the backward configurations.
+Hence, the flow of heat is well defined by the second law of thermodynamics (and by everyone's intuition) and goes from the hot to the cold reservoir, i.e., it has opposite sign in the forward and the backward configurations.
 Differently, the sign of the thermoelectric current is not fixed by any thermodynamic law.
 In this particular case, it depends on the developed potential in the probe.

 Consider first the forward configuration, cf. Fig.~\ref{fig:bipolarTh}(a), in which the thermalization probe initially has an electrochemical potential $\mu$ but its temperature is already the one fixed by the probe conditions $I_p=J_p=0$.
-Clearly, $T_R<T_p<T_L$.
+Clearly, $T_R<T_p<T_L$, see Fig.~\ref{fig:bipolarTh}(c).
 For concreteness, we fix $\varepsilon_1=-\varepsilon_3>\mu$.
-In such a situation, the thermoelectric response of the two resonant tunneling barriers results in charge flowing into the conductor.
-The probe terminal hence increases its electrochemical potential.
-This introduces another contribution to the particle current, due to the voltage established between terminals L and R and the probe.
+In such a situation, the thermoelectric response of the two resonant tunneling barriers results in charge flowing into the conductor: particles flow from the hotter to the colder reservoir when the resonance is over the electrochemical potential, and in the opposite direction when it is below~\cite{benenti:2017}.
+The probe terminal hence increases its electrochemical potential, as shown in Fig.~\ref{fig:bipolarTh}(c).
+The voltage established between terminals L and R and the probe introduces another contribution to the particle current (additional to the temperature-driven thermoelectric response).
 In this particular configuration, the distance $\varepsilon_1-\mu_p$ is reduced, while $\varepsilon_3-\mu_p$ increases, so transport through barrier 1 is most sensitive to this change.
 Eventually (when $\mu_p-\mu$ attains the thermovoltage of barrier 1 under a temperature difference $T_L-T_p$), the voltage-induced contribution developed by thermalization is able to reverse the flow of particles through barrier 1.
 The particle current through the conductor then flows from R to L and $I^F<0$.